Gerard-Lahuerta/xnap-project-matcad/README.md

 ## Model 2
-Also known as the beta version, the model is based in the alpha version.
-It has a similar convolution network but has a differed purpose.
+Also known as the beta version, the model is based on the alpha version.
+It has a similar convolution network but has a different purpose.
-It is designed to use more than one image to train the network (avoid memorization and starting to have a model able to learn).
+It is designed to use more than one image to train the network (avoid memorization and start to have a model able to learn).
-Nevertheless, and despite of his bigger network respect its precessor, does not obtain quite good results colorizing a whole group of images.
+Nevertheless, despite his bigger network respect for its predecessor, does not obtain quite good results colorizing a whole group of images.

-After testing the model with various datasets, from the one offered in the starting point with 8 images to our own dataset consisting of more than 2000 images of dogs, it has been observed that the beta version is only capable of giving the pictures grayish and brown tones.
+After testing the model with various datasets, from the one offered in the starting point with 8 images to our dataset consisting of more than 2000 images of dogs, it has been observed that the beta version is only capable of giving the pictures grayish and brown tones.

-This behavior is not compleatly understood but the register while training given makes us conclude the following statments:
+This behavior is not completely understood but the register while training given makes us conclude the following statements:

-- Architecture problem, CNN encoder-decoder not appropiate for the task.
+- Architecture problem, CNN encoder-decoder is not appropriate for the task.
 - Wrong training for this model.
 - The appropriate parameters for the model are not used (learning rate or optimizer, for example).
-Despite having tried various optimizers, losses and learning rates, the model does not seem to learn correctly.
+Despite having tried various optimizers, losses, and learning rates, the model does not seem to learn correctly.

 One of the first suspicions about the malfunction of the model was the lack of epochs, however, we studied the model using 2000 epochs and saw that it was only capable of coloring in brown tones and some greenish areas, but in an almost imperceptible way.

 The new model (model 3) gives a new possibility branch to give better performance and in the early testing shows quite better results.

-Moreover, trying to obtain more conclusions on what makes de beta version give that bad results, the alpha version was tested with the beta dataset (to compare results because this version was not thought to train with more than one image) and gave significant better results (but with a huge amount of epochs respect the training done with the dataset it was testet initialy).
+Moreover, in trying to obtain more conclusions on what makes de beta version gives that bad results, the alpha version was tested with the beta dataset (to compare results because this version was not thought to train with more than one image) and gave significantly better results (but with a huge amount of epochs respect the training done with the dataset it was tested initially).

 ## Model 3
-The Model 3 is called full-version model and, theoretically,  it combines a deep Convolutional Neural Network encoder-decoder trained from scratch with high-level features extracted from the Inception-ResNet-v2 pre-trained model (pre-trained classifier on ImageNet dataset).
+Model 3 is called the full-version model and, theoretically,  it combines a deep Convolutional Neural Network encoder-decoder trained from scratch with high-level features extracted from the Inception-ResNet-v2 pre-trained model (pre-trained classifier on ImageNet dataset).

-In practice, the Inception-ResNet-v2 is not implemented (or we could not find it) in pytorch and does not have and equivalent extension.
+In practice, the Inception-ResNet-v2 is not implemented (or we could not find it) in Pytorch and does not have an equivalent extension.

-This issue will have a significant consecuence in the learning process, results generated and behaviour of the model.
+This issue will have a significant consequence on the learning process, results generated, and behavior of the model.

 In general terms, the predictions made by this model are not quite satisfying.
 Even though it works better than the model 2, it works worse than the model 1.

-Different combinations of parameters have been tried to see how it works and for which the model obtain better results.
+Different combinations of parameters have been tried to see how it works and for which the model obtains better results.
-Although the apliances of other optimizers not mencioned before (like Adagrad, RMSprop, etc.), criterions (such as RMSE or MAE), and other parameter configurations, the model could not obtain much better predictions.
+Although the appliances of other optimizers were not mentioned before (like Adagrad, RMSprop, etc.), criterions (such as RMSE or MAE), and other parameter configurations, the model could not obtain much better predictions.

 This is explained by the low amount of epochs used to train the model (indifferently the images used to train).
-This should not be a problem if the model weights are inicialized with the Inception-ResNet-v2; but this is not the case :'(.
+This should not be a problem if the model weights are initialized with the Inception-ResNet-v2, but this is not the case :'(.

-Moreover, the model has been trained and tested with different datasets, and consecuently, getting clear results.
+Moreover, the model has been trained and tested with different datasets, and consequently, getting clear results.
-- "Captioning" dataset makes the model to have (initially) random behaviour.
-Throughout the trainig epochs the model estabilizes and obtains relatively good results (but not enough to the complexity of the model).
+- "Captioning" dataset makes the model have (initially) random behavior.
+Throughout the training epochs, the model stabilizes and obtains relatively good results (but not enough for the complexity of the model).
 - "PERROS" dataset shows better results, obtaining some good predictions with 100 epochs.
-Nevertheless it does not obtain the same quality in all the types of images (generating better results this "chow chow" dogs than other).
+Nevertheless, it does not obtain the same quality in all the types of images (generating better results for "chow chow" dogs than others).

 ## Other autoencoders